wandb/docs/docs/guides/hosting/hosting-options/self-managed.md

 A page with an overview of your deployment along with the license associated to the instance will be displayed.

 :::info
-If you need an enterprise license for W&B Server which includes support for important security & other enterprise-fiendly capabilities, [submit this form](https://wandb.ai/site/for-enterprise/self-hosted-trial) or reach out to your W&B team.
+If you need an enterprise license for W&B Server which includes support for important security & other enterprise-friendly capabilities, [submit this form](https://wandb.ai/site/for-enterprise/self-hosted-trial) or reach out to your W&B team.
 :::